Can A Resistance Band Break And Snap Back?

 Check Your Bands

-Take a few extra seconds before you use your bands to give the band a good “once over”.
-Make sure that there is no fraying of the band or weak spots.
+Take a few extra seconds before you use your bands to give them a good “once over.”
+Make sure that the band is free of fraying or weak spots.

-If you red band is red everywhere except for on spot that is a pale red or white color that is a sign of a weak spot.
+If your red band is red everywhere except for a spot that is pale red or white, that is a sign of a weak spot.

 Replace that band before you use it so that it does not break and snap back.